 "Artbound" hits the streets of Melrose to uncover the history of L.A.'s street art culture that exploded in the late 1980s and early 1990s.
 It features the main players in the scene such as Mear One, Axis, Dytch, Lynk, and Rakka of Dilated Peoples.

 Based on a column by Misael Diaz, this video maps the pasajes ("passages") of Tijuana, alleys crowded with small craft vendors, and a burgeoning arts scene that's revitalizing the city.

 Songs in the Key of Los Angeles: The Bedrock Sessions I See Hawks in L.A.

-A project by the Library Foundation based on Josh Kun's book "Songs in the Key of Los Angeles," old sheet music housed in the LAPL's collection was mined for songs specific to the city.
+Old sheet music housed in the LAPL's collection was mined for songs specific to the city.
 These songs were then given to several contemporary bands to interpret, arrange, and record.
 This installment features L.A. folk-country band I See Hawks in L.A.